LucasJMO/E6Plus/prestige_classes/DragonDisciple.md

 **Ability Boost**(Ex): As a dragon disciple gains levels in this prestige class, his ability scores increase.

 These increases stack and are gained as if through level advancement.

-**Damage Reduction**: At 2nd level a dragon disciple gains Damage Reduction.
-Substract 1 from damage the dragon disciple takes each time he is dealt damage.
-At 5th level this reduction increases to 2.

 **Breath Weapon**(Su): At 1st level, a dragon disciple gains a minor breath weapon.
 The type and shape depend on the dragon variety whose heritage he enjoys (see below).
 Regardless of the ancestor, the breath weapon deals 1d8 points of damage of the appropriate energy type.
 At 3rd level the damage increases to 2d8, and at 5th level it increases to 3d8.